toji/webgpu-clustered-shading/bugs.md

 Maybe not a "bug", but really annoying nonetheless.

+= FILED =
 ```ts
 // What I want to do:
 mix(vec4<f32>(0.0, 0.0, 1.0, 1.0), vec4<f32>(1.0, 0.0, 0.0, 1.0), lightFactor);
 // What I have to do:
 mix(vec4<f32>(0.0, 0.0, 1.0, 1.0), vec4<f32>(1.0, 0.0, 0.0, 1.0), vec4<f32>(lightFactor, lightFactor, lightFactor, lightFactor));
 ```

+## Cube map regression

+Might be my fault.
+Texture tester shows:

+The texture viewDimension of the bind group layout entry is different from the shader module declaration at set 0 binding 2